possibilities/meteor-forms/README.md

 Mass assignment protection where possible

-Cache some dom elements we're looking up in Form

 Allow setting default value when defining form

 Change all examples so the form isn't defined every time